isabella232/rtos-docs-pr.it-it/rtos-docs/netx/netx-dns/chapter3.md

 ## <a name="nx_dns_info_by_name_get"></a>nx_dns_info_by_name_get

-Restituire l'indirizzo IP e la porta del server DNS in base al nome host
+Indirizzo IP restituito e porta del server DNS in base al nome host

 ### <a name="prototype"></a>Prototipo